CypElf/Blog/content/news/fcsc-2023-retex/index.md

 # TL;DR

 - Anybody [motivated](https://youtu.be/ChPNBYNw1rQ?si=yu6rwOZ6ogIRbJsX) can do it
-- Read previous editions write ups
+- Do previous editions challenges and read the write ups on [Hackropole](https://hackropole.fr)
 - Learn new useful tools to extend your kit
 - Do massive R&D about a lot of subjects
 - Learn the mindset of searching and learning very quickly